 April 29, 2018: Tour of the Past.
 Spend a Sunday afternoon strolling through many buildings and homes of Valdese that were built by the Waldenses in the early 1900’s.
 This fundraising event will include transportation to each site with a tour guide and will conclude with a reception at the Waldensian Winery.
 Tickets will be available to purchase on February 1, 2018 at the Waldensian Heritage Museum.
 Tickets will be $40 per person or VIP for $60.
 Event is limited to 100 tickets.
 Beginning at 2pm at the Old Rock School.

-May 26, 2018: 10am Festival at LPDA & Valdese Family Splash Park that will have family-friendly activities for all.
-Activities will include: bocce lessons, courenta, grape-stomping, basket weaving, with special food and music by Whitewater Bluegrass Company and much more!
-Festival Di Birra: 3-7pm at Waldensian Mill
+May 26, 2018: 10am Founders Day Festival at LPDA & Valdese Family Splash Park that will have family-friendly activities for all.
+Activities will include: bocce lessons, courenta, grape-stomping, basket weaving, and more!

 May 28-June 1, 2018: Waldensian Archives/Genealogies and special events at the Waldensian Heritage Museum.
 Meet with a representative from the Achivio Tavola Valdese of Italy to learn more about your heritage.
 For more information call 828-874-1111.